FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 How does the pass-through entity make an election to be treated as an Electing Pass-Through Entity?

-The pass-through entity MUST make the election to be treated as an Electing Pass-Through Entity by submitting the Pass-Through Entity Election, Form PTE-E, online via My Alabama Taxes.
+The pass-through entity MUST make the election to be treated as an Electing Pass-Through Entity by submitting the Pass-Through Entity Election, Form PTE-E, at My Alabama Taxes.

 Steps to Make Election: